-Guidelines for proposals for paper sessions
+Guidelines for paper proposals

 An INTEGRATE abstract proposal for presentation must have a maximum of 500 words and we suggest the following structure:

 - Research question(s)

 All presenters in paper sessions are encouraged to bring copies of their papers.